 Lastly, it is imperative that any policies are agreed to in a scalable way: bi-lateral agreements do not work in a multi-stakeholder environment.
 The work on scalable policy negotiation addresses this issue by exploring ways of expressing and agreeing policy in a federated world: Snctfi.

-Read the AARC2 First Year Report to get to grips with our policy coordination activities, take the slide tour, or read our whitepapers and guidelines
+Read the AARC2 First Year Report and the AARC TREE white papers to get to grips with our policy coordination activities, take the slide tour, or read our whitepapers and guidelines